No-Panic Guide to Head Lice Treatment

 Don’t Obsess Over Nits

-“A good rule of thumb is this: If no live crawling insects are seen three weeks after the treatment, it’s safe to assume that you are in the clear,” Dr. Cohen says.
-If nits were alive, they would have hatched by now.
+Generally, if no live crawling insects are seen three weeks after the treatment, it’s safe to assume that they are gone.
+Nits would have hatched by that time if they were alive.
 Nits and their shells may remain in the hair for some time but won’t be viable.

 Many prescription head lice treatments target nits along with adult head lice.
 If you used a product like this, no combing is necessary unless you can’t wait to get rid of the dead shells.